-Use your RV fantastic fans
+Use your RV Fantastic Fans

 As in our case, we have a forward fan and an aft fan in the bathroom.
 We turn both of them on the setting that sucks out the moisture and leave them on for even a few more minutes after we’re finished cooking or showering.

 Run your air conditioner

-Running your RV air conditioner is a form of dehumidification.
-If you’ve ever seen water dripping off your roof while operating your RV air conditioner, appreciate that moisture came from the inside of your RV.
+That water dripping off your roof while your RV air conditioner is running is moisture that came from the air inside of your RV.

 If we’re parked for a few days or longer, we will set up an outdoor kitchen instead so we don’t have to worry about all that steam fogging up the windows.

-Wipe down your shower
+Wipe down your shower after every use

-Dry clothing outside
+Dry clothing and towels outside

 Install a clothes dryer vent

 If you have a clothes dryer in your motorhome or fifth wheel, make certain it vents to the outside.
-Otherwise, all the moisture has to go somewhere.
-And the you don’t want that somewhere to be inside your RV.
+Otherwise, all the moisture will be trapped inside your RV.

 Use a dehumidifier

-Use moisture absorbers
+Use Damp Rid moisture absorbers